M-Rodani1/basegasfeesML/PITCH_PRESENTATION.md

 ## OUR SOLUTION

-That's where Base Gas Optimizer comes in.
+That's where Base Gas Optimiser comes in.
 We built an AI-powered platform that predicts Base network gas prices and tells users the BEST time to transact.

 **THREE CORE FEATURES:**